 3. The Post-Launch Phase

-And to be clear, we’re talking about a non-evergreen course launch here.
-If your course will be for sale all year round, meaning it’s an evergreen course, your launch will look a little bit different to this 3-phase model (but that’s a topic for another day!)
+And to be clear, I’m talking about a non-evergreen course launch here.
+If your course is for sale all year round, we call that an evergreen course — and your launch will look a little bit different to the 3-phase model I’m sharing today.

-You can play around with these timelines, but for your first course launch, here’s what I suggest:
+You can play around with these timelines a bit, but for your first course launch, here's what I suggest:

 The more expensive your course is, the longer your pre-launch period should be.
-You’ll see why when we talk about the goals and tasks you’ll be completing during this phase in just a minute.
-Also, keep in mind that your pre-launch phase can technically be anywhere up to 60 or even 90 days long.
-But for your first launch, 3-4 weeks is a safe bet.
+You'll see why when we talk about the goals and tasks you'll be completing during the pre-launch phase in just a minute.
+Also, keep in mind that your pre-launch phase can technically be up to 60 or even 90 days long.
+But for your first launch, 3-4 weeks is a great start.

 Again, this can vary slightly depending on the price of your course and your experience with launching, but for your first launch, aim to have your "cart open" for about a week.

-This also varies, because the more content you have to create for your course, the longer the Post-Launch Phase will stretch on for.
+This also varies, because the more content you have to create for your course, the longer your post-launch phase will be.

 Your Course Launch Game Plan